gurjot06oct/Cplusplus/02 DataTypes/04 Char.md

 ## Character in C++

 In C++, characters are represented by various data types that allow programmers to handle different character sets and sizes.
-Let's delve into the specifics of each character type used in the provided code snippet.

 ### `char` and `unsigned char`